ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

   in the script.
 E.g. imagine effects of `sudo rm -rf ${PREFIX}/` if `PREFIX` variable was not defined for some reason.

-`set -u` option instructs shell to fail if some undefined variable is used.
+The `set -u` option instructs the shell to fail if an undefined variable is used.

-If it is intended to use some variable which might still be undefined you could either use `${var:-DEFAULT}` to provide explicit `DEFAULT` value or just define it conditionally on being not yet defined with e.g.
+If you intended to use some variable that might still be undefined you could either use `${var:-DEFAULT}` to provide explicit `DEFAULT` value or just define it conditionally on being not yet defined with:

 ~~~
 % : ${notyetdefined:=1}